ffxblue/interview-react-exercise/README.md

 * As a user, I'd like to update the weather widget title.
 * As a user, I'd like to see the wind speed in mph (miles per hour) when temperature is toggled to fahrenheit.
 * As a user, I'd like to see the weather widget in the center of the page (vertically and horizontally centered).

+* As a developer, I would like to optimise the application to improve code reusability.